Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Introduction

 We validate our method via simulations in \cref{section: simulation}, comparing it to \cite{kallus2021minimax} and the empirical welfare maximization (EWM) of \cite{athey2021policy}.
 We then demonstrate its practical relevance in \cref{section: empirical} by applying it to two classic empirical settings where unobserved confounding is a primary concern, focusing on the contrast with the EWM.

 Our applications suggest that ignoring such confounding may lead to misguided policy recommendations.
-First, in the National Job Training Partnership Act (JTPA) study, our method refines the naive EWM policy of treating nearly all participants, instead identifying more selective policies that target subgroups with higher education but lower prior earnings as concerns for unobserved confounding grow.
-In our Head Start application, the EWM policy assigns a mere 1.23\% of slots to healthier, higher-income children.
-In contrast, our robust method prioritizes disadvantaged children with lower family income and maternal education, aligning with the program's mission.
+In the National Job Training Partnership Act (JTPA) study, our method refines the naive EWM policy which treats nearly all participants.
+As concerns about unobserved confounding grow, our method shifts to identifying more selective policies that target subgroups with higher education but lower prior earnings. {In our Head Start application, the EWM policy assigns no children to Head Start.} In contrast, our robust method prioritizes disadvantaged children with lower family income and maternal education, aligning with the program's mission.
 These findings demonstrate that accounting for unobserved confounding can fundamentally alter policy targeting, highlighting the importance of robust methods in practice.